moderndatacompany/dataos.info/docs/interfaces/superset/dashboard_customization_css.md

 ![Untitled](/interfaces/superset/dashboard_customization/i.png)

 <aside class="callout">
 🗣 In Superset, <code>!important</code> can be used in custom CSS rules to ensure they take precedence over existing styles.
-While `!important` can be effective for overriding styles, it should be used sparingly to maintain code readability and avoid potential conflicts.
+While <code>!important</code> can be effective for overriding styles, it should be used sparingly to maintain code readability and avoid potential conflicts.

 </aside>